wenxich/wenxich/README.md

 * 🤍 <b>I love:</b> web development, UI/UX, human-centered design, learning new languages, creative coding
 * 💻 <b>I'm learning:</b> mobile app development (iOS/Android), database design, game development, AI

 In addition to coding, I love teaching.
 I'm currently a TA for Intro to Algorithms, and in my free time, I hold beginner workshops in Figma and HTML/CSS.
-In my work, I hope to break down barriers to computer science and programming education.
+In my work, I aim to make computer science and programming education more accessible and inclusive.

 Thanks for stopping by - feel free to check out <a href="https://wenxich.github.io">my website</a> or browse my Github!